arduino/docs-content/content/software/app-lab/7.cli/1.cli/apps-lab-cli.md

 **Note:** To open the board's shell manually, or from a computer without Arduino App Lab, see the [Connect to UNO Q via ADB](/tutorials/uno-q/adb/) and [Connect to UNO Q via Secure Shell (SSH)](/tutorials/uno-q/ssh/) tutorials.

 </Alert>

+### SBC Mode (Standalone)

+When using the board in [Single-Board Computer (SBC) mode](/tutorials/uno-q/debian-guide/#through-sbc-mode) with a monitor, keyboard, and mouse connected:

+1. Open the application menu on the desktop.
+2. Select **Applications > Terminal Emulator**.

+A terminal window will open on the desktop where you can run `arduino-app-cli` and other Linux commands directly on the board.

 ## Using Arduino App CLI